The Appraisal Waiver: What Home Buyers Should Know

 Why Would A Lender Waive An Appraisal?

-When buyers stop making their mortgage payments, lenders can take ownership of their homes through the foreclosure process.
+If buyers stop making their mortgage payments, lenders can take ownership of their homes through the foreclosure process.
 They can then sell the homes to recoup their losses.

-This is more difficult if lenders lent more money than what a home is worth.
+This is more difficult if lenders give the borrower more money than what a home is worth.
 Say they lent buyers $200,000 to purchase a home worth just $180,000.
 If those buyers stop making mortgage payments when they still owe $190,000 on the home, and the home is still worth $180,000, the lender will struggle to sell the home for more than what the borrowers owe.
 The lender would then most likely take a loss of about $10,000 on the sale.

 Knowing this, why would a lender ever agree to an appraisal waiver?
+Well, there are two main reasons why they would.

-The Appraisal Is Not Needed
+An Appraisal Is Not Needed

 Sometimes lenders determine that an in-person appraisal is not needed.
 This might happen when a home was recently appraised.
 Say buyers purchased a home last year but need to sell it today.
 Lenders might waive a new in-person appraisal because the home’s market value was calculated so recently.